pambonian/cyberspy2087/README.md

 # Cyberspy: 2087

 Welcome to the repository of **Cyberspy: 2087**, a cutting-edge sci-fi FPS shooter demo that immerses you in the cyberpunk world of the year 2087.
-Designed as a showcase for FPS features within the Unity engine, this project is a testament to the potential for immersive gameplay and interactive environments in a futuristic setting.
+Designed as a showcase for FPS features within the Unity engine, this project is a showcase for the potential application of immersive gameplay and interactive environments in a 3D first-person shooter game.

 ## Download and Installation

-**Cyberspy: 2087** is currently set up to run on Windows.
-You can download the game demo from the following placeholder link:
+**Cyberspy: 2087** is currently only available on Windows.
+You can download the game demo from the following link:

 - [Download Cyberspy: 2087](#)